 TABLE OF CONTENTS

-Let us look at CBN vs CBD comparisons so you better understand how each cannabinoid works.
-When you consume any cannabis product, whether by smoking, dabbing, vaping or eating, you may consume different cannabinoids as well as terpenes.
+Let us look at CBN vs CBD so you better understand how each of these cannabinoids work.
+When you consume any cannabis product, whether by smoking, dabbing, vaping or eating, you consume different cannabinoids as well as terpenes.

 Most cannabis products have a high concentration of THC and/or CBD along with a low percentage of minor cannabinoids, such as CBN, CBC, and CBG.
 These cannabinoids go into the bloodstream, no matter how they are consumed.
 They are circulated in the bloodstream, travel through the body and interact with endocannabinoid receptors that maintain internal homeostasis.